 Most people who wear contact lenses would agree that the most disturbing aspect of contacts is having to remove them, but sometimes that is a relief.
 The maintenance of contact lenses and the irritation some people experience can be downright inconvenient.

 Brinton Vision offers multiple refractive options that can help patients see clearly — including many people who have been told they are not candidates for LASIK.
-Visian ICL, sometimes referred to as an implantable contact lens or implantable collamer lens, is an implantable lens made from a biocompatible material called collamer.
+Visian ICL, sometimes referred to as an implantable contact lens or implantable collamer lens, is a biocompatible lens placed in the eye in a simple, 15-minute procedure.
 It corrects myopia, hyperopia, and astigmatism, and can be a good choice for patients who have thin corneas, high astigmatism, or too strong of a glasses prescription for LASIK.

-An ICL is an artificial lens placed next to the eye’s natural lens and hidden behind the iris.
-The patient’s natural lens remains intact and no tissue is removed, but the ICL offsets imperfections that are causing vision problems.
-From the outside, ICLs cannot be seen.
-Once they are in place, however, they can deliver incredibly crisp and sharp vision — and without glasses or contact lenses!
+An ICL is an placed in the eye’s natural lens, hidden behind the iris.
+The patient’s natural lens remains intact and no tissue is removed, but the ICL corrects imperfections that are causing vision problems.
+From the outside, ICLs cannot be seen, but once in place, they deliver incredibly crisp and sharp vision — and without glasses or contact lenses!